paravsingla/paravsingla.github.io/index.md

 ### But

-How sad would it have been..after finding this obscure url, you get curious, your hands couldn't stop themselves from clicking on that link, excited by the prospects of finding a diamond in the rough, only to find out..that the site doesn't exist.
+How sad would it have been..after finding this obscure url, you get curious, your hands couldn't stop themselves from clicking on that link, or you find my email from somewhere and you just had to check out my website, excited by the prospects of finding a diamond in the rough, only to find out..that the site doesn't exist.

 ### So there you go